 I ran across a code while visiting Germany.
 The camera quickly offered me the link to click to go to the website.

 Walking through a northern borough in Düsseldorf I saw another QR code on the window of a store:

 Again, super simple: swipe left on the iPhone to open the camera, hold the camera towards the code, and it offers you the option to open the website.

 Contactless ordering at restaurants

-Especially in the time of COVID, restaurants can use QR codes for diners to scan and get the menu on their phones.
+Especially during COVID, restaurants can use codes for diners to scan and get the menu on their phones.

 The British Airways Lounge at London Heathrow allows you to view the menu and order through a QR code.

 QR codes to drive reviews